dotnet/docs/docs/standard/base-types/character-classes-in-regular-expressions.md

 ms.author: "ronpet"
 ms.custom: seodec18
 ---
-# Character Classes in Regular Expressions
+# Character classes in regular expressions

-<a name="Top"></a> A character class defines a set of characters, any one of which can occur in an input string for a match to succeed.
+A character class defines a set of characters, any one of which can occur in an input string for a match to succeed.
 The regular expression language in .NET supports the following character classes:

 - Positive character groups.
 A character in the input string must match one of a specified set of characters.
 For more information, see [Positive Character Group](#PositiveGroup).